Conjuring Arts is very pleased to introduce the culmination of years of research and development.

 The back design of the Bee 216 is another very interesting thing.
 Anyone who has studied Erdnase sufficiently has noticed that the illustrations clearly indicate that he was using Bees.
 This can be seen by the Ace of Spades in Figure (101).
 On even closer examination of the illustrations, you can see in Figures (see Fig. 75, for example) that the back design is not redrawn but just a squiggle is used.
 This is very possibly just a shortcut by the illustrator, and this has been our opinion for many many years.
 But two years ago, on discovering the Bee 216 deck, a new theory arose.
 What if this design, which matches M. D. Smith’s “squiggles”, was actually the type of card Erdnase used at the time the book was illustrated?
 We found it intriguing enough to warrant our latest release of the Erdnase 216 deck.
 A faithful reproduction in both design and feel of what New York Consolidated’s Bees looked and felt like in 1902.

 A very limited edition has been produced, evenly split between a tan and green back color.
-This product is for a dozen decks (12 tan and 12 green) at a special discounted price!
+This is for the tan deck, please see the green or our special dozen deal!

 *Conjuring Arts is not responsible for items shipped without insurance.
 Conjuring Arts policy is to always state the actual cost of items shipped on the customs form.